MichaelCurrin/auto-commit-msg/docs/other/terminal-hook.md

 Notes:

-- This flow covers how to add an executable script as a git hook in a project.
+- This flow covers how to add an executable script as a **git hook** in a project.
 This project was initially built around the Bash scripts in [shell](/shell/) as a proof of concept and you can continue to use one of those.
-But the idea is that eventually the TypeScript code used to make the VS Code extension can be repurposed as a standalone git hook for terminal use.
+Also there was an idea to turn this TypeScript code from VS Code extension and re-purpose as a standalone git hook for terminal use - but that doesn't work nicely in VS Code because a message hook ignores what you type in the message box and uses the hook's own logic only.
 - This is very general for now - there is no Node or compile build step.

 For working in this project, set up a symlink from a hook in the repo to exist in `.git/hooks` directory.
 Adjust the first script name and path as needed but the last value must stay as is to be recognized by git.